Page contents

 Dubrovnik To Mostar By Bus

 The Dubrovnik to Mostar bus takes between 3 and 3.5 hours* to reach Mostar.
-At least three daily buses are serving this route, with a one-way ticket costing 15 euro.
+At least three daily buses are serving this route, with a one-way ticket costing 15 euros.
 Outside of peak season, there’s rarely a need for advance bus reservations, although if you are in Dubrovnik anyway, you may as well buy your ticket early to guarantee your seat.

 Local Tip: If you take the bus from Dubrovnik to Mostar, grab a seat on the bus’s left side to see the spectacular landscape of Croatia and Southern Bosnia.
 When you travel from Mostar to Dubrovnik by bus, sit on the bus’s right side for the same impressive view.